-All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' analysis in Note 75 above.
+All the criteria from 76 onwards are future event criteria.

 PCS notes the existence in the Prospectus of a covenant to provide all the Article 7 information.
 See Description of the Intercreditor Agreement - Appointment of the Originator as Reporting Entity.